-Professor and Chancellor's Chair for Research
+Professor, Earth Sciences and Chancellor’s Chair for Research

 Isotope Carbonate–hydrogeochemist interested in stable and radiogenic isotopes and their application to climate/environmental change in epeiric seas and oceans of the geologic past, and the evaluation of the ecologic health of modern watersheds